jarrodmillman/pose-stats/description.md

 We selected two pilot projects to inform the needs of an OSE in statistical Python.
 They are intentionally at different phases of maturity and have different emphases.
-The first aims to provided data science practitioners with state of the art algorithms for generalized linear models; the secon aims to educate students and researchers on foundational statistical methods.
+The first aims to provided data science practitioners with state of the art algorithms for generalized linear models; the second aims to educate students and researchers on foundational statistical methods.
 By examining the needs of the developer and user communities of these two packages we aim to learn not only what functionality is missing, but also how community, onboarding, and engineering practices can be improved.
 Furthermore, we want to better understand how an OSE can, in the longer term, support and sustain such efforts.